haiderali-cmyk/distilled_miniLM_it/README.md

 # Distilled MiniLM Italian Preprocessing Pipeline

-This repository provides a preprocessing pipeline for building a **crime-related Italian text dataset** from Hugging Face datasets.
+This repository provides a preprocessing pipeline for building a **Italian text dataset** from Hugging Face datasets.
 It performs four sequential steps:

 1. **Download** — fetch a dataset from Hugging Face (`gsarti/clean_mc4_it`) and save it to CSV.